On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Computational Results and Discussion

-\textbf{Simulation setup.} We simulate customer locations by a random point process on a plane of 10 km $\times$ 10 km, where the depot is located on the center.
-The number of orders from each location also follows a Poisson process (with rate $\lambda=2$).
-We consider two demand generating processes across the planning horizon: \begin{enumerate} \item Stationary demand.
-The number of customer locations in every period is $I_n = I = 40$ for $n=1,\dots,N$.
-We set $N=\{5, 10, 20\}$. \item Nonstationary demand.
-The number of customer locations is a function of the decision epoch $n$.
-For $N=5$ and 10, $I_n$ is set to first increase from 30 to 50 and then decrease from 50 to 30 linearly with $n$.
-For example, when $N=10$, $I_n = 25 + 5n$ for $n=1,\dots,5$ and $I_n=80 - 5n$ for $n=6,\dots,10$.
-They correspond to the practical scenario when there is a single demand peak in the planning horizon.
-For $N=20$, the single-peak demand pattern is repeated twice (one for the first 10 periods and another for the second 10 periods).
-Hence it resembles a scenario with two demand peaks (e.g., lunch and dinner hours) throughout the day. \end{enumerate}
+To examine the scalability and generalizability of our algorithms, we perform additional computational studies on a set of synthetic instances.
+The instances are generated by varying the number of decision epochs ($N$) and demand generating process.
+Specifically, the potential customer locations are uniformly distributed on a plane of 10 km $\times$ 10 km, where the depot is located at the center.
 The distance between customer locations is calculated with Euclidean distance.
+The number of items ordered at each location follows a Poisson distribution with rate $\lambda=2$, and as a result, not all potential customers will place orders.
+We consider $N=\{10, 20\}$ and nonstationary demand arrival processes by setting the number of potential customer locations $I_n$ as a function of $n$.
+Specifically, when $N=10$, $I_n = 25 + 5n$ for $n=1,\dots,5$ and $I_n=80 - 5n$ for $n=6,\dots,10$.
+They are designed to mimic the practical scenario when demand peaks within the planning horizon (i.e., as in the partner's data).
+For $N=20$, the demand pattern of $N=10$ is repeated twice.
+Consequently, instances with $N=20$ replicate scenarios with two demand peaks (e.g., lunch and dinner hours) in the planning horizon.
+Figures that illustrate the temporal pattern of synthetic data are included in Appendix \ref{sec:distribution}.
+100 random instances are generated for each configuration.

 The delivery speed is assumed to be $20$ km/hour and the on-site service time $s$ is set to be 5 minutes.
-The driver capacity is assumed to be $Q = 20$ and the delivery duration limit is set to be $L_{\max} = 60$ minutes (corresponding to delivery guarantee of $1.5$ hours including the preparation and packaging time), as commonly imposed in the on-time delivery practice.
+The driver capacity is assumed to be $Q = 20$ (items) and the delivery duration limit is set to be $L_{\max} = 40$ minutes, as suggested by the partner.
+On the synthetic instances, the total number of drivers varies between small (54), medium (59), and large (64).